-[Video] Dr. Richard Schwartz with an 8 minute Introduction to IFS
+[Video] Dr. Richard Schwartz: An 8-Minute Introduction to IFS

 Internal Family Systems (IFS) is a powerful model for understanding the mind and supporting healing.
 Developed by Dr. Richard Schwartz, IFS helps us see that we all have an inner system of “parts” that respond to life’s challenges in different ways.